 - Who may authorize a visit and determine where the visitor can go within the building?

 - What authority the visitor can ask or default to in case of a question or emergency.
-(For example, will there be an escort or a receptionist to answer questions along the way?)
+(For example, will there be a receptionist to answer questions along the way?)

 - The type of documentation needed for a visitor to enter, visit or conduct business inside.
 (This may be anything from a sign-in signature to showing a government ID or even providing professional credentials in advance.)